jorianvo/eslog/README.md

 - Write file

 ## Installation instructions (Linux)
 This app requires the [statsd-php-client](https://github.com/liuggio/statsd-php-client).
 Before we can install it we need to get some dependencies.
-The first dependency is ``git`` so we can clone the **statsd-php-client** repo:
+The first dependency is ``git`` so we can clone this repo:

     $ sudo apt-get install git